musedwraith/AcolyteIndex/README.md

 - Add to Discord?
 - Build paths, starting items, early game and core items, talents, neutral items, and situational item suggestions, overlay OverWolf DotaPlus app
 - Recordings like OverWolf Outplayed
-- Keys to open and hide the overlay
+- Bind keys to open and hide the overlay
 - Correct the positioning of the hero and player panels